widderslainte/uod/12_flora_fauna/species/README.md

 * Silusoog
 * Spawn of Mustyoch
 * 'Unnamed' - Humanoid bird-things in the Dream Realm
 * Vook - pig-sized ground birds bred for eggs and meat.
-* Vullrad -
 * White Worms
 * **Zhammi** - 10' tall, eight-limbed beasts, who walk on four legs, with horns, sporadic clothing, and smooth blue-gray skin.
 * **Zom** - Amphibious bovine common along the Minkush river.
 Bred for meat.